MicrosoftLearning/deploy-and-manage-containers-with-azure-kubernetes-service/Instructions/Labs/Exercise_02_build_linux_windows_container_images.md

    ```

 1. Save the changes to the file and close it to return to the Bash prompt.
-1. From the Bash session of Azure Cloud Shell, identify the name of your Azure Container registry you created earlier in this lab and store it in a variable named **$ACRNAME** by running the following commands:
+1. From the Bash session of Azure Cloud Shell, identify the name of your Azure Container registry you created earlier in this exercise and store it in a variable named **$ACRNAME** by running the following commands:

    ```azurecli
    ACR_RGNAME='acr-01-RG'